How To Cook Rice Noodles (With Video)

 6. Strain the noodles and briefly rinse them with cold water.

 Rice noodles are so versatile that you can put them with just about anything.
 Even with a little soy sauce and lime, it’s a delicious experience.
 Many people make stir-fried dishes with fresh veggies like onion, bell peppers, mushrooms, and bok choy.
-Singapore rice noodles, noodle bowls, pad Thai, pad see ew, drunken noodles, Vietnamese noodle salad, and spring rolls.
-And there’s plenty more you can make with them too!
+Singapore rice noodles, noodle bowls, pad Thai, pad see ew, Vietnamese noodle salad, and spring rolls.
+And there’s plenty more you can make with them, too!

 Storage Tips

 Just like with other types of pasta, you may make more rice noodles than you intended to make.
 Fortunately, they keep rather well.
 Put them in an airtight container or zipper bag, and they’ll be good for up to 4 days in the fridge.
-You can also freeze them, which is fantastic for meal prep or busy nights.
-In there, you’ll want to use them within 2 months.

 FAQ